Boomika: Release

 The film has its direct premiere via Star Vijay on 22 August 2021 at 3 pm and opened to generally mixed reviews.
 The film was globally premiered via Netflix on 23 August 2021, the day after the television premiere.

 Reception

 First Post rated the film 2 out of 5 stars indicating that the film uses a textbook approach to the monster in the house genre.
 Indian Express rated the film 2.5 out of 5 stars indicating that the film is a watchable thriller.
 The Hindustan Times stated, "the film is a visually pleasing thriller with convoluted messaging."
 Times of India gave the film 2.5 out of 5 stars and stated, "its an elegantly shot horror thriller that gives in-your-face message."
+Sify wrote "Boomika begins well with an interesting premise and a much-needed message at a time when the entire world is suffering due to global warming and other environmental hazards but it suffers due to the preachy tone!".